Preview & Edit

 Just as walking can be soporific, it is equally energizing.
 As we engage our gait, so spring our thoughts, vital unconscious, and creativity.

-Creative talents such as Gustav Mahler, Charles Dickens, Rousseau, Ludwig Wittgenstein, Mary Oliver, mathematician Henri Poincare, Gertrude Stein, and poets A. E. Housman and Wallace Stevens all benefited from improved footfall.
+Creative talents such as Gustav Mahler, Charles Dickens, Rousseau, Ludwig Wittgenstein, Mary Oliver, mathematician Henri Poincare, Gertrude Stein, and poets A. E. Housman and Wallace Stevens benefited from improved footfall.
 Some sought natural environs, some the city – the common element was movement and thought.

 Vincent van Gogh, a “formidable walker,” unveiled an artist’s eye for fields, suns, and trees, “I walked across a large grassy field there surrounded by trees and houses, with the spire rising high above them.”
 His most coalesced and inspired thoughts often unfolded after long walks.
 He was gathering these single points of creative beginning into his work.